webprofusion/certify/src/Certify.Server/Certify.Server.Hub.Api.Client/readme.md

 ﻿# Certify.Server.Hub.Api.Client

-This is a an example C# client for the public API of Certify Server.
-The Client is currently generated using NSwagStudio (start public API in debug then run the tool to generate the updated client).

-This client can optionally be used by API tests and is used by the Blazor WASM UI.
+Generated C# client for the public Hub API hosted by **Certify.Server.HubService**.

+## Notes

+- The client is generated from the Hub API surface exposed by HubService.
+- It is used by the Blazor WebAssembly UI and can also be used by tests or other managed clients.
+- When refreshing the generated client, run HubService in development and regenerate from its published OpenAPI surface.